Separation Lawyers in Dorset

 If you find you cannot agree on arrangements for the children, you may have to apply for a Residence order (to determine who the children are to live with) and/or a Contact order (to decide how often and under what circumstances the other party will have contact with the children).

-If you cannot agree a figure for child maintenance, you will need to apply to the Child Support Agency (CSA) for an assessment.
+If you cannot agree on a figure for child maintenance, you will need to apply to the Child Maintenance Service (CMS) for an assessment.

 Claims Regarding Property